mdeniz/marcus_bikes/README.md

 #### Products

 If Marcus clicks on the "Products" link of the navigation menu, the browser will land in the index of the products to be administrated.
-There Marcus can see a product info in full detail, edit it or even destroy it.
+There Marcus can see the product's info in full detail, edit it, or even destroy it.
 This page will look like this:

 ![Products Admin index](doc/assets/admin_products_index.png)

 ##### See product details

-If Marcus shows a Product details page it will look like this, also shows the related information fort its customization, attributes, banned combinations and price changes if any inside tabs:
+If Marcus shows a Product details page it will look like this, also shows the related information for its customization, attributes, banned combinations, and price changes if any inside tabs:

 ![Product Admin show](doc/assets/admin_product_show.png)